BillyMicMac/FFATournament/README.md

 /resetevent - Resets the event

 ## Extra notes
 This plugin is not plug and play - this is mostly help for anyone who wants to do something similar to this.
 If you want more help, contact me on Discord at AliveSteve#8899.
-If this gets 10 stars ill make it automatic and configurable
+If this gets 10 stars ill make it automatic and configurable.